STRRINGS: STReams in Residual Images of Nearby GalaxieS: Data

 \subsection{Images}

-For each galaxy, we download the already available PNG montage of the $grz$ colour image, model and residuals\footnote{Available at \url{https://portal.nersc.gov/project/cosmo/data/sga/2020/html/}.}.
+For each galaxy, we download the already available montage PNG images \footnote{Available at \url{https://portal.nersc.gov/project/cosmo/data/sga/2020/html/}.} which are 3-channel colour composites of the original, model, and residual data produced by the \texttt{legacypipe} pipeline.
+Each channel is stored as integer values on a 0–255 scale.
 The field-of-view corresponds to three times the size of the galaxy\footnote{The galaxy size is taken in the \texttt{legacypipe} pipeline as \textit{D25}, the approximate major-axis diameter at the 25 mag$\,$arcsec$^{-2}$ optical SB isophote.}.
-To enhance the visibility of residuals, we convert the PNG images to black and white, and we clip the values to only show the ones between the 35\% and 90\% percentiles of the pixel distribution.
+From these colour images, we compute the median of the residuals in g, r, and z, resulting in a grayscale image.
+To enhance faint features, we calculate the 35th–90th percentile range of the pixel distribution in this median residual image and clip the pixel values accordingly.

 These images, illustrated in Figure \ref{fig:appendix-montage_png}, are used to perform the classification through visual inspection.
 While their availability significantly accelerates the data processing workflow, this comes at the expense of a limited field of view of three times the galaxy size, which may reduce the number of detectable features (see Section \ref{sec:discussion-streams_literature}).
 This trade-off was intentionally made to enable the rapid inspection of thousands of images, as our focus is primarily on tidal features located in the immediate vicinity of the target galaxies.

 A different set of images is used to derive the photometry of the STRRINGS sample of streams selected for modelling defined in Section \ref{section:best_streams}.
 The photometry is computed on the residual $g,r,z$ images obtained with the DESI-LS viewer cutouts, at the original pixel size of 0.262$\arcsec$.
 The field-of-view is 2.5 times the galaxy size\footnote{We use \textit{D26} from the SGA-2020 catalogue as the galaxy size.
 Some images required a larger field-of-view, such as NGC4388, NGC5907 and NGC5055.}, large enough to encompass the galaxy, the stream and the nearby environment.
 We found a surface brightness limit of 28.5, 29 and 27.4 mag$\,$arcsec$^{-2}$ in $r$, $g$ and $z$- band, respectively (see Section \ref{sec:desi-ls}).